Affordability Meets High-end Performance: Realme Narzo 50 Now Available For PKR 39,999/- - UrduPoint

 Affordability Meets High-end Performance: Realme Narzo 50 Now Available For PKR 39,999/-

-Lahore, Pakistan (UrduPoint / Pakistan Point News - 13th Jun, 2023 ) : For young gaming enthusiasts and millennials seeking a stylish, high-performance smartphone without breaking the bank, realme has launched its highly anticipated realme Narzo 50 in Pakistan.
+Lahore (UrduPoint / Pakistan Point News - 14 June, 2023) For young gaming enthusiasts and millennials seeking a stylish, high-performance smartphone without breaking the bank, realme has launched its highly anticipated realme Narzo 50 in Pakistan.
 Packed with powerful features and designed specifically for gaming, this feature rich device comes at an affordable price point, making it an ideal choice for those eager to impress with their gaming prowess.

 To enhance the gaming experience further, the realme Narzo 50 incorporates up to 11GB Dynamic RAM.
 This is made possible by the advanced Dynamic RAM Expansion (DRE) technology, allowing the base 6GB of RAM to be expanded by up to 5GB.
 This boost in RAM ensures smooth gaming operations, minimizing lags and delays.